simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 In your editor, you'll see several files.
 However, for now you'll mainly be working in `HelloWorld.vue` and `App.vue`.
 First we'll start with `HelloWorld.vue`.

+### Stackblitz

+If you prefer to work online, you can also open the [Vue training ground repo on Stackblitz](https://stackblitz.com/github/simpledevio/vue-training-ground?file=src/components/HelloWorld.vue) and start coding right away in your browser.
+You don't have to run any of the npm commands if you use Stackblitz.

 ## HTML

 ### Hello World